Log-concavity and discrete degrees of freedom: Abstract

 \section{Abstract}

-We develop the notion of discrete degrees of freedom of a log-concave sequence and use it to prove that the quantity $\mathbb{P}(X=\mathbb{E} X)$ is maximized, under fixed integral mean, for a Poisson distribution.
+We develop the notion of discrete degrees of freedom of a log-concave sequence and use it to prove that geometric distribution minimises R\'enyi entropy of order infinity under fixed variance, among all discrete log-concave random variables in $\Z$.
+We also show that the quantity $\mathbb{P}(X=\mathbb{E} X)$ is maximised, among all ultra-log-concave random variables with fixed integral mean, for a Poisson distribution.

 { {\em 2010 Mathematics Subject Classification.} Primary 60E15; Secondary 94A17.